 Excerpt from the statement by the Central Board of Directors of SBP:

-The Central Board of Directors of SBP has decided to increase the SBP policy rate by 50 basis points to 9.5 percent with effect from 16th September 2013.
+The Central Board of Directors of the State Bank of Pakistan has decided to increase the policy rate by 50 basis points to 10 percent to take effect 18th November, 2013.